A Unique Ayrshire Welcome

 The surviving fabric of Dundonald Castle dates mostly from the third phase of building.
 This was carried out in the late 14th century, on the instructions of King Robert II, the first of the Stewart monarchs.

-With its steep slopes and commanding views if the surrounding countryside, Castle Hill is a well defended place, which has attracted settlers from early times.
+With its steep slopes and commanding views of the surrounding countryside, Castle Hill is a well-defended place, which has attracted settlers from early times.
 Several neighbouring hills have also been settled in the distant past; remains of forts have been found on Kemp Law and Wardlaw Hill.

 Archaeological investigations on Castle Hill have so far discovered over 3500 years of history across 8 major phases of occupation.